dana-rocha/dana-rocha/README.md

 Actively looking for full-time roles in Informatics or Data Analytics.
 I am also working on enhancing my technical skillset while on the job search.

 ## 💬 Background
 - (2018) Graduated from Northeastern University with a B.S Biochemistry with the intention of going to medical school.
-Took an "Intro to Python" class during my senior year.
 - (2018) Decided to pivot from the medical school route.
 Accepted into Northeastern's M.S.
 Bioinformatics program.
-- (2020) Completed an 8 month Data Science/Computational Chemistry internship at Merck & Co.
-Graduated from my master's program.
+- (2020) Completed an 8 month Data Science/Computational Chemistry internship at Merck & Co. and graduated from my master's program.
 - (2021) Participated in my first hackathon, Pearl Hacks 2021 @ UNC Chapel Hill!

 [![Dana's GitHub stats](https://github-readme-stats.vercel.app/api?username=dana-rocha&include_all_commits=true&count_private=true&theme=cobalt&show_icons=true&hide=issues)](https://github.com/anuraghazra/github-readme-stats)